thood21/SeniorProject/README.md

 ## My Project
 The below sections are pertinent to my own senior project, which is using the Coral Dev Board and TensorFlow lite to run software to detect human pose and faces

-### Facial Recognition
-Facial recognition is an increasingly popular use case for machine learning.
-Many sophisticated security systems use facial detection software to identity humans who may be committing a crime or other offense.
-New advancements in artificial intelligence are trying to incorporate facial recognition into their robots to increase their capabilities for communicating with humans.
-Facial recognition lays the foundations for more advanced actions such as emotion detection, eye-contact, and facing active speakers.

 #### Warm-Up: Image Processing
 Before I began working on the code for facial recognition, I wanted to begin with a more basic form of image processing and recognition.
 I found a guide to help me build a model for classifying birds using the Coral Dev Board and TensorFlow lite Python API.
 My process is outlined below: